LAstroNomer/Sitnikov_problem/ReadMe.md

 ***

 1. Solve Sitnikov problem for one or any data
-2. Create and plot Poinkare map.
+2. Create and plot Poincare map.

 ### Equation of motion